 It may also be possible that certain risks could not be analyzed qualitatively and hence you use quantitative risk analysis to prioritize them.

-In some cases this process is treated as optional, especially when there is lack of data, and after analyzing the risks qualitatively the team moves to the exercise of planning risk responses.
+In some projects, as part of tailoring considerations, this process is treated as optional.
+Also possible when there is lack of high-quality data, and after analyzing the risks qualitatively the team thinks it has enough information about the risks to prioritize them effectively, and moves to the exercise of planning risk responses.

 What is the difference between qualitative and quantitative risk analysis?

 Qualitative risk analysis is more subjective in nature, based on facts and figures from previous experience.
 And quantitative risk analysis produces statistical numbers for each of the risks, thus making it easier to prioritize them.
 This process is analyzes effect of risks on project objectives.

 Risk management plan, risk register, and risk report – goes without saying, right?

 This is a number game!
 So we need all planning documents and baselines that deal with numbers.